earlywarningtoolbox/earlywarnings-R/earlywarnings/vignettes/vignette.md

 ## Multimodality detection

-Estimate multimodality score and number of modes based on bootrstrapped potential analysis.
+Estimate multimodality score and number of modes based on bootstrapped potential analysis.

 ```r